slateci/slateci.github.io/_posts/2021-08-13-open-ondemand-desktop.md

 ### NodeSelector

-Finally, in order for these environmental changes to have effect, the chart must be installed on a properly configured node.
-On a multi-node system it is necessary to set a `nodeSelectorLabel` called disktype on a desired node.
+Finally, the chart must be installed on a properly configured node.
+On a multi-node cluster it is necessary to set a `nodeSelectorLabel` called disktype on a desired node.
 Then match that label in the `values.yaml` file.
-If all nodes are properly configured for this application then you may leave this field blank.
+If all nodes are properly configured this application then you may leave this field blank.

 ```bash